tropic-music/tropic-music.github.io/README.md

 (English) See ahead our future site!
 In this version, some titles may be missing or duplicated in a playlist.
 # Info :
-(English) Our website is not in English, but you can translate website with our translate tools in our web navigator
+(English) Our website is not in English, but you can translate website with our translate tools in our web navigator.
+Official V1.0 will be published today at 1pm
+(Français) La V1.0 oficielle sortira aujourd'hui à 13h